redis/redis-doc/topics/benchmarks.md

      -h <hostname>      Server hostname (default 127.0.0.1)
      -p <port>          Server port (default 6379)
-     -s <socket>        Server socket (overrides host and port) -c <clients>       Number of parallel connections (default 50) -n <requests>      Total number of requests (default 10000) -d <size>          Data size of SET/GET value in bytes (default 2) -k <boolean>       1=keep alive 0=reconnect (default 1) -r <keyspacelen>   Use random keys for SET/GET/INCR, random values for SADD Using this option the benchmark will get/set keys in the form mykey_rand:000000012456 instead of constant keys, the <keyspacelen> argument determines the max number of values for the random number.
-For instance if set to 10 only rand:000000000000 - rand:000000000009 range will be allowed.
+     -s <socket>        Server socket (overrides host and port) -a <password>      Password for Redis Auth
+     -c <clients>       Number of parallel connections (default 50) -n <requests>      Total number of requests (default 100000) -d <size>          Data size of SET/GET value in bytes (default 2) -dbnum <db>        SELECT the specified db number (default 0) -k <boolean>       1=keep alive 0=reconnect (default 1) -r <keyspacelen>   Use random keys for SET/GET/INCR, random values for SADD Using this option the benchmark will expand the string __rand_int__ inside an argument with a 12 digits number in the specified range from 0 to keyspacelen-1.
+The substitution changes every time a command is executed.
+Default tests use this to hit random keys in the specified range.
      -P <numreq>        Pipeline <numreq> requests.
 Default 1 (no pipeline).
      -q                 Quiet.
 Just show query/sec values
      --csv              Output in CSV format
      -l                 Loop.
 Run the tests forever
-     -t <tests>         Only run the comma-separated list of tests.
+     -t <tests>         Only run the comma separated list of tests.
 The test names are the same as the ones produced as output.
      -I                 Idle mode.
 Just open N idle connections and wait.